-Our college process reflects Quaker values of simplicity, honesty and the worth of every individual.
+The college process at Lincoln School reflects the Quaker values of simplicity, honesty and the worth of every individual.
 In the intimate environment of our all-girls, Quaker school, Lincoln students develop confidence and competence in a challenging environment of mutual respect and support.
 By her junior year, a Lincoln student has developed and refined her skills as a critical thinker; skills she will need as she begins her college search.
-Through sports, student leadership, arts and community service, students knit academic excellence and discipline with an awareness of the wider world.
+Through sports, leadership, arts and community service, students combine academic excellence and discipline with an awareness of the wider world.
 College Counseling at Lincoln balances recognition of the highly competitive admissions climate with an unwavering emphasis upon each student's strengths, gifts and interests.
 Lincoln students go on to outstanding colleges and universities.
-Throughout the college counseling process, the goal is to achieve the strongest fit for every student.
+Throughout the college counseling process, our goal is to achieve the strongest fit for every student.

 All juniors take College Awareness, a trimester long weekly workshop covering all aspects of the college process, from campus visits and interviewing to test preparation and application procedures.
-At Jr College Day in January, Helen Burke Montague and an Admissions Dean present an overview of the college admissions process for juniors and their parent(s)/guardian(s).
-Workshops discussing campus visits and interviews, playing sports in college, and a senior panel round out the morning.
+At Junior Class College Day in January, Helen Burke Montague and an Admissions Dean present an overview of the college admissions process for juniors and their parent(s)/guardian(s).
+Workshops discussing such things as campus visits and interviews, financing your education, and a senior panel round out the morning.
 Throughout January, students and parents complete questionnaires to prepare for college meetings with Ms. Montague.
-The first meeting includes the student and college counselor only, giving the student the opportunity to articulate her interests and share information about her experience at Lincoln School to date.
+The first meeting includes the student and college counselor, giving the student the opportunity to articulate her interests and share information about her experience at Lincoln School to date.
 In the follow-up meeting, the college counselor meets with the student and her parent(s)/guardian(s), where they will review plans for senior courses, make a plan for standardized testing, and collaborate on a list of colleges that they will revise together throughout the search process.
-In April, students and families have an opportunity to meet one-on-one with Admission Counselors from around the country at the Providence Independent School College Fair, an annual event hosted by Wheeler School this year.
+The march Break is a great time to visit colleges.
+In April, students and families have an opportunity to meet one-on-one with Admission Counselors from around the country at the Providence Independent School College Fair, an annual event hosted by PCD this year.
 Late spring is a perfect time for each girl to connect with junior year teachers to discuss Teacher Recommendations.
-As students visit colleges, register for ACT’s / SAT's and finalize plans for senior courses, they are encouraged to check in regularly with Helen Montague to share reactions and ask questions as they arise.
+As students visit colleges, register for ACT’s / SAT's and finalize plans for senior courses, they are encouraged to check in regularly with the college counselor to share reactions and ask questions as they arise.

-The application process stretches from October to December of the senior year, depending on the application plan the student initiates (Early Decision / Action; Rolling; Regular Decision), but our goal is to have every girl file her applications before the Winter Break.
+The application process stretches from October to December of the senior year, depending on the application program the student initiates (Early Decision / Action; Rolling; Regular Decision), but our goal is to have every girl file her applications before the Winter Break.
+Early Decision and Early Action decisions arrive in mid-December.
 Admission decisions arrive from January through March, and many students will return to those colleges where they have gained admission in April to sort through questions as they make their final decision for enrollment by MAY 1.

 We celebrate our Lincoln graduates with pride and respect for their many accomplishments.
-Our young women matriculate at outstanding colleges and universities as well as participate in interesting GAP Year activities, leaving Lincoln with a sense of anticipation and gratitude for all they have gained from their Lincoln School experience.
+Our young women matriculate at outstanding colleges and universities as well as participate in interesting GAP Year activities, leaving Lincoln with a sense of gratitude for all they have gained from their Lincoln experience.